Mexico, How & Why?

 When you visit ensure you have a local guide with you, who knows what they are talking about and reserve plenty of time in your schedule for taking amazing photographs from both the Pyramid of the Sun and the Pyramid of the Moon.

-This is also a good area to dispel some of the Tequila myths.
+This is also a good area to dispel some of the Tequila myths of Mexico.
 Share in a morning tea tastings of that and Pulque (the local drink, that some say has similar effects to that of Viagra…).
 It’s 5 o’clock somewhere right?
 Learn how Tequila is to be sipped and savoured similar to scotch or cognac, not shot back with salt and lime.
 Find out how many different flavours there are and even learn about some of the health benefits.

 Next on our list of must hit spots is Oaxaca (pronounced wa-ha-ca).
 You’ll love Oaxaca for it’s culinary wonders, history and amazing landscapes.